pfsense/docs/source/references/updating-docs.rst

 Updating Documentation
 ======================

-Documentation updates are easy to make by anyone here on Github.
-Updates are submitted in the form of a Github pull request ("PR") which developers can then review and discuss before merging the change into the documentation.
+Documentation updates are easy to make by anyone here on GitHub.
+Updates are submitted in the form of a GitHub pull request ("PR") which developers can then review and discuss before merging the change into the documentation.

-.. note:: Before submitting a documentation update, please read the :doc:`quality-guidelines`, the :doc:`style-guide`, the :doc:`formatting-guide`, and the `Github documentation on pull requests`_.
+.. note:: Before submitting a documentation update, please read the :doc:`quality-guidelines`, the :doc:`style-guide`, the :doc:`formatting-guide`, and the `GitHub documentation on pull requests`_.

-.. warning:: The following documents assume the submitter already has an account on Github.
+.. warning:: The following documents assume the submitter already has an account on GitHub.

-Edit on Github
+Edit on GitHub
 --------------

-The easiest way to make a changes is to edit the file directly on Github.
+The easiest way to make a changes is to edit the file directly on GitHub.

 * Navigate to the page to edit in the documentation
-* Click **Edit on Github** to open the document source in Github
+* Click **Edit on GitHub** to open the document source in GitHub
 * Click |fa-pencil| to edit the source
 * Make changes as needed
 * Enter an appropriate title and description for the change